Board Roles & Responsibilities

 Board of Trustees Places/Elections

-Place 1 represents all active Civil Service police personnel.
-The seat is held by an active, vested Civil Service police employee, who is elected in odd-numbered years.
+Place 1 represents all active Civil Service police personnel, Employee Group A. The seat is held by an active, vested Civil Service police employee, who is elected in odd-numbered years.

-Place 2 represents all active Civil Service fire personnel.
-The seat is held by an active, vested Civil Service fire employee, who is elected in even-numbered years.
+Place 2 represents all active Civil Service fire personnel, Employee Group B. The seat is held by an active, vested Civil Service fire employee, who is elected in even-numbered years.

 Place 3 represents general employees in Employee Group C, which includes the following departments and personnel: City Manager, City Secretary, Communications & Public Engagement, Financial Management Services, Human Resources, Internal Audit, Law, Municipal Courts, Performance & Budget, Planning & Development, Water and Waste Water, and non-Civil Service Employees of the Police Department.
 The seat is held by an active, vested employee in one of the above departments, who is elected in odd-numbered years.